Author: Arina Golosovskaya

 Predicting how much Augmented Reality will cost

-There are three main components to consider and include when pricing an AR app: scope of work, timeline, and development team:
+There are three main components to consider and include when pricing an AR app development costs: scope of work, timeline, and development team:

 - Scope of work – features, complexity of app logic, plus necessary work to develop the app, including QA activities, project management, launching / publishing in app stores, post-launch support and maintenance, etc.